 Leukocyte telomere length in paediatric critical illness

 Results: Leukocyte telomeres were 6% shorter than normal upon PICU admission (median 1.625 (IQR 1.446-1.825) telomere/single-copy-gene ratio (T/S) units vs. 1.727 (1.547-1.915) T/S-units in healthy children (P < 0.0001)).
 Adjusted for potential baseline determinants and leukocyte composition, early PN was associated with telomere shortening during PICU stay as compared with late PN (estimate early versus late PN -0.021 T/S-units, 95% CI -0.038; 0.004, P = 0.01).
 Other independent determinants of telomere length identified in this model were age, gender, baseline telomere length and fraction of neutrophils in the sample from which the DNA was extracted.
 Telomere shortening with early PN was independent of post-randomisation factors affected by early PN, including longer length of PICU stay, larger amounts of insulin and higher risk of infection.

 |Children, Critical care, Critical illness, Intensive care, Nutrition, Paediatric, PICU, Telomere length, Telomeres|

-Verstraete, S, Vanhorebeek, I, van Puffelen, E. (Esther), Derese, I, Ingels, C. (Catherine), Verbruggen, S.C.A.T, … Van den Berghe, G. (Greet).
-(2018).
+Verstraete, S, Vanhorebeek, I, van Puffelen, E, Derese, I, C. Ingels (Catherine), Verbruggen, S.C.A.T, … Van den Berghe, G. (2018).
 Leukocyte telomere length in paediatric critical illness.
 Critical Care, 22(1). doi:10.1186/s13054-018-1972-6